SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/README.md

 #### Task Goal

-Such as the goal of the agent is to maintain its position at the target locations for as many time steps as possible..
+Such as the goal of the agent is to maintain its position at the target locations for as many time steps as possible.
 In order to consider the environment solved, the agent must get an average score of +30 over 100 consecutive episodes.
 In the case of the environment with 20 agents, the score of an episode is calculated as the average of the scores of all agents.

 ## Getting Started

-Most of these instructions were borrowed from the instalation instructions in Udacity's [Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning).
+Most of these instructions were borrowed from the installation instructions in Udacity's [Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning).

 ### Prepare the Anaconda Environment